HyacinthBots/LilyBot/README.md

 ### What was used to write this bot and what does each thing do?
 * [Kord](https://github.com/kordlib/kord): The Kotlin API for Discord.
 * [KordEx](https://github.com/Kord-Extensions/kord-extensions): Integrated commands and extensions framework for Kord.
-* [JetBrains Exposed](https://github.com/JetBrains/Exposed): A Database library for storing various differnt things, such as warnings and mute timings
+* [JetBrains Exposed](https://github.com/JetBrains/Exposed): A Database library for storing various different things, such as warnings and mute timings
 * [Logback](https://github.com/qos-ch/logback): Removes some fake errors.
 * [Github-API](https://github.com/hub4j/github-api): The API for GitHub commands.
 Helps to produce the GitHub Repo, Issue and Profile embeds